Gat0Pr3to/SiteSnatcher/README.md

 # WebSite-Mirror
-This is a simple batch script to download a website recursively offline, I had this idea for my travling as I want to catch up with some articles.
+This is a simple batch script to download/scrape/crawl a website recursively to view it offline, I had this idea for my travling as I want to catch up with some online articles and blogs.

 **HOW?**